tkottai-hoshin/talent-connector-agent/README.md

 Node 1 - Analyze & Filter

-The Talent Connector Agent will process the data in the first graph node, which will analyze the job description and filter out the candidates that have applied to the role.
+The Talent Connector Agent will process the data in the first graph node, which will analyze_job() description and filter_candidates() that have applied to the role.

 In the first guardrail, the Talent & Workforce lead is analyzing the first pass of candidates in this workflow.
 You don't have to put in this Guardrail.
 All it does is it just makes sure the Talent & Workforce lead is analyzing the candidate backgrounds before ranking them in the next step.